youshy/blog/content/posts/2021-12-06-Dont-Be-A-Dick.md

 > Really, really big disclaimer here:
 >
-> This is all based on my own experiences switching jobs here and there, so the view is a little biased.
+> This is all based on my own (and not only) experiences switching jobs here and there, so the view is a little biased.
 If you feel like you want to add something in the discussion, [tell me about it!](mailto:hello@akondas.com).

 ## As an Employee